PohYamone/FastTrack/README.md

 ## Conclusion

 This README provides instructions to set up, run, and test the microservices for our e-commerce platform.
-Follow the provided `curl` commands to interact with each microservice and explore the platform’s functionality.
+Follow the provided `curl` commands to interact with each microservice.